-The two curriculum applications discussed below are the only approved curriculum application forms and must be used for all applications to the University Curriculum Review Subcommittee.
+The four curriculum applications discussed below are the only approved curriculum application forms and must be used for all applications to the University Curriculum Review Subcommittee.

-Faculty and quarters-offered should be changed by sending email notification to the university curriculum coordinator at email@example.com.
+Faculty and quarters-offered should be changed by sending email notification to the university curriculum analyst at firstname.lastname@example.org.